 Golfbuddy is well known for its wide selection of innovative golf rangefinders, but the company has more recently branched out into wearables.
 Its WRX timepiece is slim, lightweight and fashionable.

 The watch offers both golf GPS and smart watch features that you can wear on and off the course.
 It features a simple and fast touch user interface, smartphone notifications and will even function as a pedometer.

-For the newby, the recently launched Approach X10 is a fitness band designed primarily for golfers who want course information and GPS positioning.
+For the newbie, the Approach X10 is a fitness band designed primarily for golfers who want course information and GPS positioning.
 It focuses on the basics and does away with bells and whistles of some of Garmin’s other golf wearables.